 I have not tried to arrange this list of twenty books in any but the most casual sort of groups.
 Nor is the order in which they appear supposed to indicate their relative importance.
 With one exception.
-And that is the der in which they appear supposed to indicate their relative importance.
-With one exception.
+And that is the With one exception.
 And that is the very first book on the list-first, typographically and figuratively.
-"The Psychology of the Unconscious," by C. G. Jung, is not only, as its publishers announce, "a brillian contribution to the science of psycholanalysis and analytic psychology," but it is the greatest contribution to the history of thought that our generation has produced.
-This profound and revolutionary volume has been splendidly translated by Dr. Beatrice M. Hinkle, who has added to the wealth of the original work a preface of her own in which occurs the clearest and most concise explanation of the Oedipus complex, the unity of the antique and modern psychology, the ideas of resistance and regression, and the whole theory and method of psycho-analysis that has yet been written.
+"The Psychology of the Unconscious," by C. G. Jung, is not only, as its publishers announce, "a brillian contribution to the science of psychology." analysis and analytic psychology but it is the greatest contribu-tion to the history of thought that our generation has produced.
+This profound and revolutionary volume has been splendidly translated by Dr. Beatrice M. Hinkle, who has add-ed to the wealth of the original work a preface of her own in which occurs the clearest and most concise explanation of the Oedipus complex, the unity of the antique and modern psychology, the ideas of resistance and regression, and the whole theory and method of psycho-analysis that has yet been written.
 Against a background of myths Dr. Jung has co-ordinated the half-blind groupings of the race; in all the various manifestations of energy, which he calls libido, he shows man reaching through sex (Continued on page 31)